AndreaGhizzoni/random-utility/README.md

 ./$GOPATH/bin/zenium -h
 ```

-## Structure
+## Structure of Generated Data
-All generated data files will be in the following format:
+All generated data will be in the following format:

 ### Slice
 ```bash